escobard/share/README.md

 # Share - An Ethereum automated donations product

-This product automates peer-to-charity donations, facilitated by the ethereum protocol.
+A decentralized product that automates peer-to-charity donations, powered by Ethereum.

 In addition, 4% of every donation is placed in a lottery and 1% of every donation is returned to the product owner.